gearpump/gearpump/examples/streaming/kafka/README.md

 ## Step 1.
 Download and install Kafka

-We support Kafka 0.8.2-beta and you can download it from [the official site](http://kafka.apache.org/downloads.html).
-Note that our examples might or might not work with other Kafka versions.
+Please download the latest kafka from [the official site](http://kafka.apache.org/downloads.html).
 Extract the downloaded package to any directory you feel comfortable.

 ## Step 2.
 Configure and Start Zookeeper